D.C. was denied $755 million in coronavirus relief last year. Now it may get that money.

-The most recent coronavirus relief package, passed in December, did not include any direct aid that state and local governments could use as operating funds related to pandemic needs, thus angering mayors and governors who said they were in desperate need of the money.
+The most recent coronavirus relief package, enacted in December, did not include any direct aid that state and local governments could use as operating funds related to pandemic needs, thus angering mayors and governors who said they were in desperate need of the money.

-Sen. Ben Cardin (D-Md.) called the direct aid — and the ability to use it to offset revenue losses — the “missing ingredient” in past bills.
+Sen. Ben Cardin (D-Md.) called the direct aid — and the ability of recipient jurisdictions to use it to offset revenue losses — the “missing ingredient” in past bills.

 “This is a lifesaver for local budgets.
 There is no question,” Cardin said Friday.
 “It recognizes that if we don’t provide the help, you’ll see more and more layoffs and less ability of state and local governments to carry out their missions.”